hemeryar/explainers/cross_page_window_proxy_policy.md

 In a world where all browsers support OOPIF and page isolation, we can simply put same origin documents within their own process, without having COOP in the first place.
 Realistically, this is not the case for OOPIF, but it is the case for page isolation.
 Both Firefox and Safari support page isolation, and it is a reasonable thing to expect.
 Memory footprint is reasonably low because popups are quite rare on the web while iframes are everywhere.
 The fundamental idea is that if we leverage page isolation we can create a more flexible solution than what exists today using only BrowsingContext groups.

+The solution we propose is to add (yet) another header policy, meant for the top level document: Cross-Page-Window-Proxy-Policy.
+It says: _"This page is only interested in communicating asynchronously over a limited number of channels with other pages, unless they're same-origin and have the same policy."_

 ## Cross-Page-Window-Proxy-Policy as a mean for process isolation
-The solution we propose is to add (yet) another header policy, meant for the top level document: Cross-Page-Window-Proxy-Policy.
-It says: _"This page is not interested in communicating synchronously with other pages, unless they're same-origin and have the same policy."_
+We're leveraging Page Isolation to transform _"No communication can happen cross page"_ into _"Only asynchronous communication can happen cross page"_.

 </br>

 ![image](resources/post_copwpp_diagram.png)
-_We leverage page isolation, that guarantees that asynchronous communications are possible from different processes.
-The typical COOP case is not an issue anymore._
+_The typical COOP case is not an issue anymore._

 </br>

-By doing that, we essentially modify the keying of AgentClusters.
+In details, we essentially modify the keying of AgentClusters.
 Currently, they group all documents within a BrowsingContext group if they are same origin.
 We now say that on top of being same-origin they must be part of pages that have compatible Cross-Page-Window-Proxy-Policy.
 That means having Agent Clusters keyed by:

 * Origin
 * Top level origin